trekhleb/machine-learning-experiments/README.md

 ### Convolutional Neural Networks (CNN)

-A [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN, or ConvNet) is a class of deep neural networks, most commonly applied to analyzing visual imagery.
-They are used for detecting and classifying objects on photos and videos, style transfer, face recognition etc.
+A [convolutional neural network](https://en.wikipedia.org/wiki/Convolutional_neural_network) (CNN, or ConvNet) is a class of deep neural networks, most commonly applied to analyzing visual imagery (photos, videos).
+They are used for detecting and classifying objects on photos and videos, style transfer, face recognition, pose estimation etc.

 <table>
   <thead>